deschler/django-modeltranslation/docs/modeltranslation/caveats.rst

     >>>

-Accessing translated fields outside views
+Accessing Translated Fields Outside Views
 -----------------------------------------

-Since the ``modeltranslation`` mechanism relies on the current language as it is returned by the ``get_language`` function care must be taken when accessing translated fields outside a view function.
+Since the modeltranslation mechanism relies on the current language as it is returned by the ``get_language`` function care must be taken when accessing translated fields outside a view function.